sogilis/Blog/README.md

 #### With Docker

-1. Do not forget to start the Docker service (see documentation online)

-2. Create the docker image
+1. Create the docker image
     * Not needed at each start, but at each **update** of
         1. Dockerfile
         2. package.json: